jundalisay/superbnetlify/content/en/research/smith/astronomy/part-10.md

 The system of Sir Isaac Newton explained the many other irregularities which Astronomers had observed in the Heavens.
 - It explained that the centers of the planets' revolutions were not precisely in the Sun's center because the planets were also attracting* each other. <!-- , but in the common center of gravity of the Sun and the Planets.  -->

-> *Superphysics note=  Kepler proved this earlier as Kepler's Third Law
+> *Superphysics note: Kepler proved this earlier as Kepler's Third Law

 This explained the irregularities with Jupiter and Saturn, whenever they are nearly in conjunction with one another.